Accessibility Toolbar Special Assistance Passengers Corporate

 Our Supply Chain

-We are committed to complying with all applicable laws and regulations as well as conducting our interaction with our supply chain in a fair, transparent, and professional manner at all times.
+We are committed to complying with all applicable laws and regulations as well as conducting our interaction with our supply chain in a fair, transparent, and professional manner always.
 We have a Procurement Strategy aligned to our values, a dedicated Procurement Team who oversee all procurement activity and assure it complies with both our policies and legislation, and tender management software that provides complete transparency for all contractual processes.
 Additionally, our Risk Framework and internal audit programme provide assurance and support continuous improvement in our processes.

 Our Policies

-- Whistleblowing policy: We encourage all our colleagues, contractors, customers and other business partners to report any concerns related to the direct activities, or the supply chains, of our organisation.
+• Whistleblowing policy: We encourage all our colleagues, contractors, customers and other business partners to report any concerns related to the direct activities, or the supply chains, of our organisation.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
 Our whistleblowing procedure is designed to make it easy for anyone to make disclosures, without fear of retaliation.
 Employees, customers, or others who have concerns can use our confidential, independent helpline or on-line portal which is published sitewide and regularly promoted.

-- Procurement policy: We are committed to ensuring that our suppliers adhere to the highest standards of ethics.
+• Procurement policy: We are committed to ensuring that our suppliers adhere to the highest standards of ethics.
 Our framework requires potential and existing suppliers to demonstrate that their values are aligned with ours and, particularly, that they provide safe working conditions where necessary, treat workers with dignity and respect, and act both ethically and within the law in their use of labour.

-- Recruitment/Agency workers policy: We use only specified, reputable employment agencies to source labour and always verify the practices of any new agency before accepting workers from that agency.
+• Recruitment/Agency workers policy: We use only specified, reputable employment agencies to source labour and always verify the practices of any new agency before accepting workers from that agency.

 Due diligence

-The majority of employees and suppliers that work on our premises are subject to stringent security verification of their identity, background and/or criminal record checks.
+Most employees and suppliers that work on our premises are subject to stringent security verification of their identity, background and/or criminal record checks.
 For recruitment purposes we operate a digital Applicant Tracking System and assure the highest standards of pre-employment screening including a detailed five-year history, right to work documents and criminal record checks.

-All employees of Bristol Airport have a written contract of employment that is compliant with the Act, and we ensure that all pay and conditions of our direct employees are of a high standard, above those stipulated in the Act.
+All employees of Bristol Airport have a written contract of employment that is compliant with the Act, and we ensure that all pay, and conditions of our direct employees are of a high standard, above those stipulated in the Act.

-All Whistleblowing reports are treated in the strictest confidence, fully investigated by a Director, overseen by the Audit and Risk Committee Chair, with appropriate remedial actions taken and a formal report to the Board.
+All Whistleblowing reports are treated in the strictest confidence, fully investigated by a director, overseen by the Audit and Risk Committee Chair, with appropriate remedial actions taken and a formal report to the Board.

 We expect all our suppliers to undertake their own due diligence on their supply chains and business partners, and to ensure that any contracts with their sub-contractors have similar obligations.
 If we have any concerns a full investigation will be carried out and, if appropriate, they will be removed from our supply chain.
 We shall continue to undertake a rolling review of our standard contractual terms, to incorporate the requirements of the Act as and when contracts are placed or renewed.